Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning

-First, we show the decoding performance of our FFNN-based decoder for heavy hexagon codes of distances 3, 5, and 7 for bitflip noise model on data qubit (assuming noise-free measure qubits and ideal measurements).
-Our model outperforms the performance of the existing MWPM decoder.
+First, we show the decoding performance of our FFNN-based decoder for heavy hexagonal codes of distances 3, 5, and 7 for bit flip noise model on data qubit (assuming ideal stabilizers and measurements).

+Table~\ref{tab:result1MWPMvsML} shows the values of threshold and pseudo-threshold for UF, MWPM and our proposed ML decoders for heavy hexagonal QECC with distances 3, 5, and 7.
+We note that the ML decoder clearly outperforms MWPM, which in its turn, outperforms UF.
+Therefore, henceforth, all comparisons of our ML decoder is performed with MWPM.

-In Fig.~\ref{fig:result1MWPMvsML}, we show the increase in the logical error probability with physical error probability $p$, which is the probability of error per step in the heavy hexagonal code cycle.
-The results of MWPM and FFNN-based decoder for bitflip noise models on data qubits are shown.
-In Tables~\ref{tab:result1MWPMvsML} we note the threshold value for both decoders and pseudo-threshold values for both decoders in case of distance 3, 5, and 7.
-In Fig.~\ref{fig:result1MWPMvsML}, the blue, orange, and green lines respectively are for distance 3, 5, and 7.
-The cyan straight line consists of the points where the probabilities of physical and logical error are equal.
+Fig.~\ref{fig:result1MWPMvsML} shows the change in the probability of logical error with physical error probability $p$, which is the per-step error probability in the heavy hexagonal code cycle, when the error occurs only on data qubits.
+The results of MWPM and FFNN-based decoder for bit flip noise models on data qubits are shown.
+In the figure, the blue, orange, and green lines respectively are the plots for distances 3, 5, and 7.
+The points where the blue, orange and green line intersect the cyan straight line indicate the pseudo-threshold for distances 3, 5 and 7 respectively.

-The point where the decoder curves and the straight line intersects, defines the value of pseudo-threshold for the decoder.
-As expected, the pseudo threshold improves with increasing distance of the heavy hexagon code.
-Nevertheless, the threshold value is the probability of physical error beyond which increasing the distance leads to poorer performance.
-Therefore, threshold is independent of the distance and is a property of the error correcting code and the noise model only.
-Here we observe that ML- based decoders are working better than MWPM decoders in heavy hexagonal QECC in terms of threshold.
+Naturally, with increase in the distance of the heavy hexagonal code, the pseudo threshold improves.
+However, threshold is a property of the error correcting code and the noise model only.
+It is independent of the distance.
+In Fig. 6, we observe that our ML based decoders are working much better than MWPM decoders for heavy hexagonal QECC in terms of threshold.